EdCharbeneau/BlazeDown/BlazeDown/wwwroot/sample-data/example.md

 ### The Bad Parts

-The ideal code mentioned above requried quite a few hacks, remember that this is a 0.2.0 release and Blazor is very early in development.
-Browsing the source code on GitHub will reveal that much more is going on behind the scense.
+The ideal code mentioned above required quite a few hacks, remember that this is a 0.2.0 release and Blazor is very early in development.
+Browsing the source code on GitHub will reveal that much more is going on behind the scenes.

 **Rendering Raw HTML**